White former officer on trial for killing Black motorist

 Ruch is one of three city police officers facing murder charges filed by Philadelphia District Attorney Larry Krasner over their on-duty actions.
 In his case, the jury will also weigh voluntary manslaughter and a weapons charge.

-Plowden was struck once in the head and once in his raised left hand.
+The bullet from Ruch's gun went through Plowden's raised left hand before hitting him in the head.
 He died at a hospital the following day, according to testimony from his widow, Tania Bond, who briefly took the stand.
 She won a $1.2 million wrongful death settlement from the city.

 Krasner brought dozens of lawsuits against police as a civil rights lawyer and has battled with city police since taking office in 2018.